naomijub/atm-crux/README.md

 ## The main idea was to use a challenge to implement an ATM using Crux and transistor crate

+## Running the example
+1. Make sure you have docker.
+2. Execute `make crux` in the terminal.
+3. Execute `make run` in the terminal.
+4. Have fun!

+## Testing
+1. `make test`

 ### IBM ATM Challenge
 * This was translated by google translate.